qruto/laravel-flora/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package adds `artisan app:install` command, which runs defined commands related to the current environment.
+This package adds `app:install` and `app:update` artisan commands, which runs predefined commands related to the current environment to initialize your application.

 ## Installation